DPGAlliance/dpg-resources/docs/dpg-review-policy.md

 ![application_review_policy](https://user-images.githubusercontent.com/86725474/220541491-d6dbe488-c26a-4135-ab7c-d52039c23217.jpeg)

 - Each application is assessed against the latest version of the [DPG Standard](https://github.com/DPGAlliance/DPG-Standard/blob/main/standard.md) at the time of creation of the application.
-- Application must meet all the requirements of the DPG Standard to become a DPG.
+- The application must meet all the requirements of the DPG Standard to become a DPG.
 - If the application fails to meet one or more requirements, it will be declared as "ineligible to be recognized as a DPG at this time."
 - Every review results in a binary decision: **DPG** or **Ineligible**.
 - The final determination on whether a solution adheres to the DPG Standard will be made by the DPGA Secretariat’s Technical Coordinator.
 - A digital solution recognized as a DPG will be listed on the public [DPG Registry](https://digitalpublicgoods.net/registry/) and their listing will also be made available to other databases via an API.

 ## Roles and Responsibilities:

 ### Internal Reviewers / L1